 - Are a worthwhile investment that remain valuable for years

 - Are a useful resource to collect important customer analytics

 Stonly lets you easily build powerful, interactive knowledge bases that your customers will actually use.
 Want to see how it works?
-Request a demo.
+Start a FREE Trial

 What is a knowledge base?

 A knowledge base, sometimes called a help center, is a library of information for your products and processes.
 It contains everything an existing (or prospective) customer needs to know about using your services, navigating your products, and troubleshooting problems.
 Here’s an example of what a knowledge base looks like:

 A typical knowledge base includes a collection of step-by-step guides, frequently asked questions (FAQs), video tutorials, illustrative images, and a glossary of terms.
 Its primary purpose is to help customers find solutions to common problems and gain an in-depth understanding of your processes, products, and services.

 Detailed knowledge bases are an important part of a successful support strategy.
 When customers run into common issues, they often look online for resources and help center articles.
 If there is easy access to information that helps them find a resolution, great.
 If not, they reach out to support.